Goat Camp Trail

 Around mile marker four, the trail passes below the area populated by radio towers.
 The park makes it very clear that trespassing in that area is strictly prohibited.
 From this spot on the trail, you also get a good view of Barry Goldwater Peak—the highest point in the White Tank Mountains.
-The trail then crosses a dry creek bed before making a short, final ascent followed by a steady downhill trek to the intersection of Ford Canyon Trail
+The trail then crosses a dry creek bed before making a short, final ascent followed by a steady downhill trek to the intersection of Ford Canyon Trail and Mesquite Canyon Trail.

 This is a long, remote and beautiful trail.
 Snakes are plentiful in the warmer months and cacti protrude over the trail, so watch where you are running at all times.

 Run this trail?

 We need help with the following missing trail information:

 Need to Know

 Is something wrong?
 Let us know.
 Have photos to share?
 Help fellow runners know what's here.

 Land Manager: Maricopa County Parks